 - You pay hefty repair bills: If you’re constantly calling a contractor to repair your unreliable AC unit, it’s probably time to put that repair money towards a brand new, energy-efficient system you can rely on.

 - Your AC can’t cool effectively: If your AC is running constantly but can’t keep up with your thermostat’s setting, or you notice uneven cooling in your home, it might be time to replace your old unit.
 Your AC could be at the end of its lifespan or inadequately sized to meet the cooling needs of your home.

 - The unit uses R22 refrigerant: The federal government is phasing out the use of R22 refrigerant in residential air conditioners in 2020.
 A new, more eco-friendly refrigerant will be required for new air conditioners after this date.
 If your AC uses R22 and has had a refrigerant leak, it may be wise to upgrade your system to be compliant with new federal guidelines.

 Don’t live with an outdated, unreliable air conditioner any longer.
 When you call Shanklin Heating & Air Conditioning, we’ll inspect your AC unit and give you our honest opinion about whether repair or replacement is your best option.
-For all your air conditioning needs in Dalton, Massillon, and Hudson, contact us today!
+For all your air conditioning needs in Dalton and Massillon, contact us today!